HermannEbbinghaus/tutorial/src/install-elm.md

 better start with installing it.

 ## Installation
-How Elm can be installed is described in their [installation page][instal.elm].
+How Elm can be installed is described in their [installation page][install.elm].
 This includes setting up elm in a number of editors.
 Which certainly will come in handy.